How can you make so many spirits on one still? (Carl)

 Persons under the age of 21 are not allowed on tours or the bar areas.
 However, they are allowed on the first floor retail space where there are no open containers.

 There is no approved analytical test for the presence of zero gluten in spirits.
-The only spirit we’ aware of that the TTB will allow “gluten free” on is corn spirit, as they’ve determined a zero gluten content in the grain itself.
+The only spirit we’re aware of that the TTB will allow “gluten free” on is corn spirit, as they’ve determined a zero gluten content in the grain itself.
 We haven’t sought the label, as the government is very vague at the moment on this topic.

 When will the whiskies be ready?

-We have began distilling whiskies, but do not currently have a specific release date.
+We have begun distilling whiskies, but do not currently have a specific release date.
 Making great whiskies takes time and we’re going to release whiskies as they meet our quality and flavor profile standards.

 Can you give any information on your bourbon?

-We’re experminenting with bourbon, and plane to use heritage corn varieties.
+We’re experimenting with bourbon, and plan to use heritage corn varieties.
 We’ve also settled on Earth Tones grain, but are testing at least twenty-five other varieties.
 We’re using standard American oak barrels with a #3 char for a good portion of the whisky to do a classic bourbon.
 We’ll be finishing in anything from port and sherry to red wine, our own liqueur barrels, cognac, or maybe even tequila barrels.
 It will be at least four years until we release any bourbon.